How To Apply For A US Passport for Newborn Babies

 For a third-party submission

-If the parents of a newborn baby are applying via a third party, he will have to submit:
+If the parents of a newborn baby are applying via a third party, they will have to submit:

-- Submit a notarized written statement or affidavit from both parents of the newborn baby or guardians authorizing a third-party to apply for a passport.
+- A notarized written statement or affidavit from both parents of the newborn baby or guardians authorizing a third-party to apply for a passport.

 - When the statement of affidavit is from only one parent/guardian, the third-party must present evidence of sole custody of the authorizing parent/guardian.